- Location: Indiana

 - Replacement endorsement: $10 (valid until renewal date of original endorsement).

 Your endorsement is valid for the amount of the time that your license is valid.
 Your birthday marks the date of expiration for your endorsement and your license.
 If you let your license or endorsement expire, you will have to pay a $5 late fee.
 If your birthday falls on a day when the office is closed, the endorsement will be valid until the next business day.

-You have up to one year before the expiration date to renew your license or endorsement at any local BMV licensing office.
+You have up to 1 year before the expiration date to renew your license or endorsement at any local BMV licensing office.
 Riders under 18 years old must renew their license on or before their 21st birthday.

 For information on renewing your license, please see our Indiana License Renewal page.

 Basic Rider Course

 American Bikers Aimed Toward Education (ABATE) offers a Basic Rider Course with both classroom and on-cycle training.
 It generally takes 15 hours to 20 hours to complete, and can be taken over the course of 5 weekdays or 1 weekend.
 In the class, you will learn:

 - Mental skills, such as riding strategies.

 - Physical skills, such as swerving and advanced turning.

 You do not need a permit or license to take the class; however, you must be at least 15 years old (if under 18 years old, you must have a waiver signed by your parent or guardian).